Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 Interestingly, the gradient routing was reversed compared to structure quality: LoRA received healthy gradients (mean 0.8) while multimodal gradients were exactly zero.
 The task’s small dataset (849 samples) and the high zero-std fraction suggest it simply does not provide enough diversity of training signal for GRPO to gain traction.

-The gradient routing problem reveals something fundamental about the difference between supervised and reinforcement learning in multimodal architectures.
+The gradient routing problem highlights an important difference between supervised and reinforcement learning in multimodal architectures — at least in the setting we tested.

-In SFT, the loss landscape is smooth and well-conditioned.
-Every token contributes to the loss, and the chain rule distributes gradients naturally through both the projector and LoRA.
+In SFT, every token contributes to the loss, and the chain rule distributes gradients through both the projector and LoRA.
 The two parameter groups cooperate: the projector provides better protein representations, and LoRA learns to use them.
-This is classical multi-task cooperation.

-In GRPO, the optimization landscape is fundamentally different.
-The reward is a single scalar for an entire completion.
-The policy gradient amplifies differences between better and worse completions, but this sparse signal must compete for bandwidth between two parameter groups.
-The result is a “winner-take-all” dynamic that resembles the gradient conflicts studied in multi-task learning (Sener & Koltun, 2018; Yu et al., 2020).
+In GRPO, the reward is a single scalar for an entire completion.
+The policy gradient amplifies differences between better and worse completions, but this sparse signal appears to create competition between the two parameter groups.
+In our experiments, this produced a “winner-take-all” dynamic that resembles the gradient conflicts studied in multi-task learning (Sener & Koltun, 2018; Yu et al., 2020).

 What is Next